Nafeij/kbclone/README.md

 - Settings menu: custom board sizes and variant gamemodes
 - TODO

+It's quite buggy in its current state, so if you have suggestions or would like to propose a patch let me knoe in Issues.

 ### Disclamer

 All assets are reproductions.
 All rights and intellectual properties belong to Massive Monster.